Pixpipe/pixpipejs/readme.md

 # Todo
 - Export Image2D as png (and trigger a download)
-- Add a generic Image3D decoder so that a user does not have to care about format
 - Doc and tutorials for developers
 - Integrate wokers with Rollup
 - 2D FFT